valeriepatu9/ece-devops-2020-fall/decks/5-docker-compose.deck.md

 # Your work

-## 5. Create the `docker-compose.yml` file for your project "userapi"
+## 5. Create the `docker-compose.yml` file for your "ece-userapi" project

 Inspiration - https://docs.docker.com/compose/